VascoAyere/Analysis-of-NOAA-s-1989-Storm-Events/README.md

 # Analysis-of-NOAA-s-1989-Storm-Events
-This is an analysis of the National Oceanic and Atmospheric Administration  (NOAA) storm events for 1989
+This is an analysis of the National Oceanic and Atmospheric Administration  (NOAA) storm events for 1989 by Vasco Ayere Avoka
----
-title: "Analysis of NOAA’s 1989 Storm Events "
-author: "Vasco Ayere Avoka"
 date: "2024-06-28"
 output:
   html_document: